eZanmoto/rust_lib_test/README.md

 reasoning in the "Tests" section.
 A reverse mapping of errors to their causes and solutions is detailed in the next section, "Solutions".

+Note that Rust doesn't require C header files in order to link with C-based libraries, which can be demonstrated by running the examples after removing `print.h`, and removing the include statement for it in `print.c`.

 Solutions
 ---------